Aluminium: Etymology

-The names aluminium and aluminum are derived from the word alumine, an obsolete term for alumina, a naturally occurring oxide of aluminium.
+The names aluminium and aluminum are derived from the word alumine, an obsolete term for alumina, the primary naturally occurring oxide of aluminium.
 Alumine was borrowed from French, which in turn derived it from alumen, the classical Latin name for alum, the mineral from which it was collected.
 The Latin word alumen stems from the Proto-Indo-European root *alu- meaning "bitter" or "beer".

-Origins
+The English name alum does not come directly from Latin, whereas alumine/alumina comes from the Latin word alumen (on declension, alumen changes to alumin-).

+Naming and spelling history

+Early proposals (1808–1812)

 British chemist Humphry Davy, who performed a number of experiments aimed to isolate the metal, is credited as the person who named the element.
 The first name proposed for the metal to be isolated from alum was alumium, which Davy suggested in an 1808 article on his electrochemical research, published in Philosophical Transactions of the Royal Society.
-It appeared that the name was created from the English word alum and the Latin suffix -ium; but it was customary then to give elements names originating in Latin, so that this name was not adopted universally.
-This name was criticized by contemporary chemists from France, Germany, and Sweden, who insisted the metal should be named for the oxide, alumina, from which it would be isolated.
-The English name alum does not come directly from Latin, whereas alumine/alumina obviously comes from the Latin word alumen (upon declension, alumen changes to alumin-).
+It appeared that the name was created from the English word alum and the Latin suffix -ium; but it was customary then to give elements names originating in Latin, so this name was not adopted universally.

+The name alumium was criticized by contemporary chemists from France, Germany, and Sweden, who insisted the metal should be named for the oxide, alumina, from which it would be isolated.
 One example was Essai sur la Nomenclature chimique (July 1811), written in French by a Swedish chemist, Jöns Jacob Berzelius, in which the name aluminium is given to the element that would be synthesized from alum.
-(Another article in the same journal issue also gives the name aluminium to the metal whose oxide is the basis of sapphire.)
+(Another article in the same journal issue also refers to the metal whose oxide is the basis of sapphire, i.e. the same metal, as to aluminium.)
 A January 1811 summary of one of Davy's lectures at the Royal Society mentioned the name aluminium as a possibility.

-The next year, Davy published a chemistry textbook in which he used the spelling aluminum.
-Both spellings have coexisted since.
-Their usage is regional: aluminum dominates in the United States and Canada; aluminium, in the rest of the English-speaking world.
+In 1812, Davy published his chemistry text Elements of Chemical Philosophy in which he used the spelling aluminum.

-Spelling
+19th-century spelling and usage

+In 1812, British scientist Thomas Young wrote an anonymous review of Davy's book, in which he proposed the name aluminium instead of aluminum, which he thought had a "less classical sound".
+This name persisted: although the -um spelling was occasionally used in Britain, the American scientific language used -ium from the start.

+The French have used the spelling aluminium from the start.
+However, in England and Germany Davy's spelling aluminum was initially used; until Wöhler published his account of the Wöhler process in 1827 in which he used the spelling aluminium, which caused that spelling's largely wholesale adoption in England and Germany, with the exception of a small number of what Richards characterized as "patriotic" English chemists that were "averse to foreign innovations" who occasionally still used aluminum.